espinm2/espinm2.github.io/README.md

 # About Me

-I'm a DevOps/Cloud Engineer at Viasat.
+I am a DevOps/Cloud Engineer at Viasat.
 There I work on building and operating cloud infrastructure for a variety of services.
 I've had my hands on everything from Ansible, Jenkins, AWS (*and it's plethora of products*), to Kubernetes, Istio, and many other recent cloud-native tools.

 I find working in that space complex, high-paced, but also very rewarding.
 Especially if you take the time to dig into history of why certain technologies have become ubiquitous (*looking at you Kubernetes!*).